aray-a/womenInAdvertising/pages/dmp.md

 ## Period of Data Retention

-This project website and repository will be actively maintained until April of 2026 for debugging purposes and minor stylistic updates.
-Beyond this point, care will transition to casual maintenance, meaning no longer adding or altering the collection or website, but ensuring it is functional for viewing until June of 2027\.

-The items, including the metadata sheet and images, will still be in a Google Drive until the site is no longer operational.
+This website and its repository will be actively maintained for debugging purposes and minor stylistic changes.
+Beyond April 2026, care will transition to casual upkeep to ensure it’s viewable until June 2027  — meaning no further updates or edits.
+The items, including the metadata sheet and images, will still be stored in a Google Drive folder even if the site is no longer operational.

 ## Licensing and Ethical Issues

-*Use this section to outline the intellectual property rights of your created material.
-What are the terms under which others may use these materials?
-(3-4 sentences)*

-* Acknowledging trademarks of advertising mediums, some of which are still around today.
-Did a lot of work digging into terms of use for each individual object
-* Balancing three rights statements (In Copyright, In Copyright \- Educational Use Permitted, No Copyright \- United States), two creative commons attributes.
-For the In Copyright, it was sourced from a GLAM, but given the age of the object, company no longer being around, and zero download restrictions, we assumed for educational, noncommercial use it should be fine
-* We are reusing these objects, despite not all being in the public domain, due to educational purposes.
+Due to business trademarks, there’s a wide variety of intellectual property rights represented in our collection.
+Beyond the ones accessible in the public domain, we feature objects In Copyright, In Copyright \- Educational Use Permitted, No Copyright - United States, and Creative Commons Attribution\-Noncommercial 4.0.
+For certain copyright restrictions, we had to make some judgement calls on the basis of fair use:
+* Originally sourced from GLAMs, all of our advertisements were available to download with zero restrictions
+* Some advertising ephemera predate the 1930s, and/or were produced by abandoned trademarks (defunct companies)
+* We are using these objects for educational, non-commercial purposes

 ## Data Dictionary